Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Diversity-based Selection

 where $sim(\cdot,\cdot)$ denotes the similarity function (e.g., cosine similarity).
 If the selected $S_b$ can be well-representative of the entire set $S$, then $S_b$ is assumed of high diversity.
-Given quality scores defined by Eq.~\ref{eq:gptscore}, the detailed mechanism of QDIT is described in Alg.~\ref{alg:qdit} with greedy approximation.
+Given quality scores defined by Eq.~\ref{eq:gptscore}, the detailed mechanism of QDIT is described in Alg.~\ref{alg:qdit} with greedy approximation. {Different from the previous sequential setup that respectively prioritizes quality and diversity in two successive steps, QDIT adopts a dynamic weighting over the GPT scoring-based quality and the FL-based diversity for selection.}

-\cite{liu2023makes} adopts the quality score-first and diversity-aware data selection method (DEITA), where all datapoints are first scored and sorted by quality measurement, and then selected by a geometry-based heuristic criterion (i.e., Repr Filter).
+\cite{liu2023makes} adopt the quality score-first and diversity-aware data selection method (DEITA), where all datapoints are first scored and sorted by quality measurement, and then selected by a geometry-based heuristic criterion (i.e., Repr Filter).
 Specifically, it considers that for each chosen datapoint in $S_b$, its $kNN_i^{1}$ (Eq.~\ref{eq:knni}) should be above a certain threshold $\tau$ so that the overall diversity $D^{kNN}(S_b)$ (Eq.~\ref{eq:dknn}) can be improved.
-As shown in Alg.~\ref{alg:deita}, the quality and complexity of each sample $x_i$ is respectively measured by the trained complexity scoring model $\theta_C$ and the quality scoring model $\theta_Q$ with prompts $p_{C}$ and $p_{Q}$.
+As shown in Alg.~\ref{alg:deita}, the quality and complexity of each sample $x_i$ {are } respectively measured by the trained complexity scoring model $\theta_C$ and the quality scoring model $\theta_Q$ with prompts $p_{C}$ and $p_{Q}$.
 Then, samples with high $G_{CQ}$ are prioritized but only those dissimilar ones can be kept for the diversity of $S_b$.